Vimperk: Administrative division

+Etymology

+The initial German name of Vimperk was Winterberg, meaning 'winter mountain'.
+The name probably reflected the abundance of snow in the area.
+The Czech name was created by transcription of the German name.

 Geography

 Vimperk is located about 17 km south of Prachatice and 50 km west of České Budějovice.
-The southern half of the municipal territory lies the Bohemian Forest and is protected as the Šumava Protected Landscape Area; the northern part lies in the Bohemian Forest Foothills.
+The southern half of the municipal territory lies the Bohemian Forest mountain range and is protected as the Šumava Protected Landscape Area, and the northern part lies in the Bohemian Forest Foothills.
 The highest point is the Šerava mountain at 1061 m above sea level.
 Other high mountains include Kamenná hora at 1057 m and Kupa at 1044 m.
 The town is situated in the Volyňka River valley.